Modules and Packages in Python with Examples

 The syntax for renaming or giving an alias name for the module

-Example: Aliasing module (demo2.py)
+Example: Aliasing module in python (demo2.py)

 import addmultiplication as calculator print(calculator.x) calculator.sum(1, 2) calculator.multiplication(3, 4)

 We can import some specific members of the module by using the from keyword.
 The main advantage of the from keyword is we can access members directly without using module names.